 POWER HOUSE MASTERPLANBAKU POWERHOUSE REGION MASTERPLAN 2011, Masterplan approoval 2011, IND [Inter.National.Design] in collaboration with ERGINOGLU & CALISLAR Architecture.
 The events of the Eurovision contest in Baku, Azerbaijan have triggered a series of projects to improve the life and the quality of public space in the capital.
 One of the most important areas of the city that can provide such a opportunity is the former grounds of the Power Station Plant and its adjacent abandoned port.
 The proposal is a combination of territorial strategies with a cultural ambition.
 We propose to enhance and protect industrial buildings and artifacts and with the use of new structures and programs convert the area into a cultural and industrial park.
 The masterplan includes key functions that the city could benefit from such as flower market, science museum and event hall.
 The promenade at the level of the sea is to be linked with the northern park.
 A marina and a pedestrian bridge complete the scheme to turn this old and abandoned port into a new recreational and public facility for the benefit of the city.ď»żCREDITS IND [Inter.National.Design] in collaboration with Erginoglu & Calislar Architecture.
 HASAN CALISLAR ARMAN AKDOGAN FATIH KARIPTAS FELIX MADRAZO SERHAT OZKAN ANTONIO DUARTE ALVARO NOVAS ANDREIA PENALOZA BAS VAN DER HORST TERESA PAPACHRISTOU MURAT CETIN GULBENIZ OZTUG CETIN ARDA ORAL KOCAK

-UNIVERSITY CAMPUS 1ST PRIZEITU UNIVERSITY CAMPUS 1ST PRIZE FAMAGUSTA, CYPRUS, IND [Inter.National.Design] in collaboration with ERGINOGLU & CALISLAR Architecture.
-Our main challenge for this project is to arrive to a proposal that could articulate not only an interesting and confortable life for the users of the campus, but to take this opportunity to improve the urban articulation of this site located in front of the famous city wall, near the frozen zone of the tourist strip of Varosha and next to a potentially dynamic avenue.
+UNIVERSITY CAMPUS COMPETITION 1ST PRIZEFAMAGUSTA, NORTH CYPRUS.ISTANBUL TECHNICAL UNIVERSITY CAMPUS RESTRICTED COMPETITION.
+1st PRIZE.
+IND [Inter.National.Design] in collaboration with ERGINOGLU & CALISLAR Our main challenge for this project is to arrive to a proposal that could articulate not only an interesting and comfortable life for the users of the campus, but to take this opportunity to improve the urban articulation of this site located in front of the famous city wall, near the frozen zone of the tourist strip of Varosha and next to a potentially dynamic avenue.
 The campus should serve in our opinion as a place of social and cultural encounter open to all citizens, in that sense it should be a campus of excellence qualities of public space and accessibility.
 Finally our last goal is be able to arrive to a formal scheme that can also integrate the dispersed and mixed presence of historic buildings and turning them from nuisances into assets of the university life.

-SOCIAL HOUSING COMPETITION 1ST PRIZEClient: Sepes and Spanish Ministry of Development.
-VIVIENDA DE PATRON 1st PRIZE, CEUTA, SPAIN, UNDERCONSTRUCTION 2011 The international competition for Vanguard Social Housing (VIVA) in Ceuta, Spain ask for an innovative architectural and urban solution for 859 houses to be located at a beautiful site in Ceuta which has privilege views to the Mediterranean Sea, an exceptional case for social housing projects.
-Besides exploiting views the brief ask to come up with a scheme that solve the opposition between a new colossal hospital in the centre of the area and a typical self made Mediterranean favela (mostly inhabited by Arab immigrants) located a few meters from the site.
-The high-density requirements of the plot combined with height restrictions also ask for an integral solution to all aspects at once.
-Our proposal Vivienda de patron (Pattern housing and Housing for the boss) aims to absorb all the context situations and transform them all into advantages, so the different scales and intimacy of the neighbor favela were reinterpreted in a simplified and systematic version, the views to the sea were also maximized by achieving cross views from many angles of the scheme.Partners in charge: Felix Madrazo & Arman Akdogan.
+SOCIAL HOUSING COMPETITION 1ST PRIZECEUTA, SPAIN.
+INTERNATIONAL SOCIAL HOUSING COMPETITION (VIVA) 1st PRIZE.
+The brief asked for an architectural and urban solution that privilege urbanity and relationship with the context.
+Located at a beautiful site on top of a hill with poetic views to the Mediterranean Sea the context demanded in our view a scheme that could solve the opposition between a new colossal hospital in the centre of the area and a typical informal settlement (mostly inhabited by Arab immigrants) located a few meters from the site.
+The high-density requirements of the plot combined with height and budget restrictions asked for an integral solution to all the above issues.
+Our proposal Vivienda de Patron (a spanish play word) aims to transform the mentioned situations into key decision guidelines.
+The design is a layered strategy that consists of an intricate ground level that provides intimacy and shadows, followed by the uses of collective terraces and finally semidetached cubes hosting most of the program.
+The scheme allows for most of the units to enjoy the landscape around them in several directions.Partners in charge: Felix Madrazo & Arman Akdogan.
 Site direction:Alberto Weil Rus, Felix Madrazo, Manuel Perez Marin, Sanjay Prem.
 Team project & competition: Beatriz Zorzo Talavera, Angela Martinez Lago, Alvaro Novas Filgueira, Meritxell Rovira Pueyo, Elena Chevtchenko, Jose Manuel Franco, Michal Gdak, Melissa Vargas, Emin Balkis, Marta Koziol,Inge Goudsmit, Harm Scholtens.
 Telecommunications: Manuel Torroba Curbera.
 Design patterns terraces: Teresa Papachristou.
 Structures, M.E.P., budget: Valladares Ingenieria.
 Contractor:Acciona Infraestructuras.
 Photography: Fernando Alda

 BUSINESS PARK MASTERPLANClient: Blauwhoed Independent Developer.
 The intensive use of infrastructure at a regional level contributes to the need for out of the center office locations.
 Yet not every office environment should end up looking like an isolated container.
 The aim of the study is to develop various scenarios to test the possibility of a business park with a clear vision for the use of public space, clustering options for various companies and landscape visions.
 The scenarios tested include a horizontal introverted and curvilinear pattern, a polder model with common open space, an office park with clean perspectives and corridors and introverted clusters and a platform scheme where the mediation between public, semipublic and private space is resolved with gentle plinths and courtyards.